briansimiyuj/doctor-appointment-app/README.md

       1. Retrieve `documents` from Patient Details Context
       2. Loop through the `documents` array and create a DocumentCard component for each document

+      #### DocumentCard Component

+      1. Create a DocumentCardHeader component and mount it to the DocumentCard component and pass the document as a prop

+        a.
+Create a function to get file icon based on the file type (image or file)
+        b.
+Create a function to format the date
+        c.
+Display the document's icon, name, uploaded date, and uploaded by

 ### Settings Context